mmc41/VALJOGen/README.md

 # About VALJOGen

-VALJOGen is a **VALue Java Objects Generator** that can be used to generate modern Java 7/8+ value classes from annotated Java interfaces.
+<abbr title="Value Java Object Generator">VALJOGen</abbr> can be used to generate modern Java 7/8+ value classes from annotated Java interfaces.

 **FEATURES:**